-The Glasgow 2014 Commonwealth Games Queen’s Baton will arrive in Windhoek on 28 January and will be passing through Windhoek on 29 January.
+The Glasgow 2014 Commonwealth Games Queen’s Baton will arrive in Windhoek on Tuesday, 28 January.

 The actual baton run in Windhoek is planned for Wednesday, 29 January, and will take a route through the capital kicking off from the Pioneerspark Primary School Rugby Field at 7.15 am.
 The baton relay then will continue to Khomasdal and Katutura before entering the city centre, passing the British High Commission en route to the National Assembly, where it will be presented to Right Honourable Prime Minister Hage Geingob.